hyphenspace/opentvc/README.md

 ## What is spiral?
 spiral is a model rocket flight firmware that is built to runs on the HELIX Flight Computer.
 The firmware features libaries that supports control for servos, USART, SPI and the on-board hardware.

-Directory Structure
+## Directory Structure
+* board -- Code that runs on the ATmega328P
+* boardesp -- Code that runs on the ESP32
 ------
-    .
+    board
         ├── servo # Library used for servo control
-    ├── usart # Library used for USART communication ├── spi # Library used for SPI communication
-    ├── hardware # Library used to control on-board hardware
+        ├── usart # Library used for USART communication ├── spi # Library used for SPI communication ├── hardware # Library used to control on-board hardware

 ## Servo library usage example
 ```
-#include "servo/servo.h"
+#include "drivers/servo.h"

 int main(void) {
   servoInit(); // Configures 16 bit registers for 50Hz PWM signal.